 Thoughts flashed through my mind.
 Why was Honda so unemotional?
 Was the kid telling us he’d seen Honda wink, or was he just deflecting suspicion away from himself?
 Were Tanaka and Wada truly clueless?
 Yet, one of the four was acting.
 Which one?

-The soft spoken courteous goon collected the cards, whispered into his ear, and handed them to Okubo.
+The soft spoken courteous goon collected the cards and handed them to Okubo.
 Enjoying the extension of suspense, he slowly spread them out.
 Then, maintaining a poker face, he closed them, put them on the table, and smoothly took a 38 out of his shoulder holster.
 The air conditioner rattled as he pointed death at each of us in turn.
 I took one last deep breath and closed my eyes.

 Every muscle jumped and my eyes slammed open as the roar from the gun was quickly followed by the crash of chair and body falling onto the floor.
 Tanaka’s frail thin body was flat on its back staring at the ceiling.
 The old guy had a neat hole in the center of his forehead.